-Students should arrive ready to work (with the required footwear or needed other clothing), stay focused on and complete assigned projects promptly, and not disrupt the work of the others in the shop.
-Students should seek out new projects immediately and not wait for someone to notice they need one.
+Students should arrive ready to work (with the required footwear or other clothing as needed), stay focused on and complete assigned projects promptly, and not disrupt the work of the others in the shop.
+Students should seek out new projects immediately and not wait for someone to notice they need a new project.
 Students should also ask for help if they need clarification or extra instruction to complete their work.
-Please ALWAYS ask for help before using equipment when you need clarification for equipment you've never used or are unsure of the correct use.
+Students should ALWAYS ask for help before using equipment they have never used or are unsure of correct use.
 Safety is essential-please ask for help!
-Suppose you ARE ILL OR HAVE AN EMERGENCY that prevents you from attending LAB.
-In that case, you must contact the lab supervisor and the faculty supervisor before your scheduled lab time to either reschedule your lab for another day OR request the online module.
-Typically, online labs are given one week from the missed lab to complete.
+IF YOU ARE ILL OR HAVE AN EMERGENCY that prevents you from attending lab.
+In that case, you must contact the lab supervisor and the faculty supervisor before your scheduled lab time to either reschedule your lab for another day OR request an online module.
+Typical online labs are given one week from the missed lab to complete.
 If you need more time, please contact the supervisors BEFORE the deadline to request an extension.
-Online labs are equal in points to the in-person labs; however, you will still receive a 0 for your missed lab, but the points earned from the online lab will replace them--please don't look at Canvas percentages--It does not understand replacing an assignment with another assignment--look at point totals.
-The point totals for this class should be 1000 points.
+Online labs are equal in points to the in-person labs.
+However, you will still receive a 0 for your missed lab, but the points earned from the online lab will replace them--please don't look at Canvas percentages--It does not understand replacing an assignment with another assignment--look at point totals.

-This class has 13 required lab days.
-There are 14 1/2 weeks.
-If you attend lab without missing any of the 13 lab days-you will not need to come for the last week!
-If you have a holiday on your scheduled lab day, you will not need to attend lab that week; however, you will still attend lab on the 14th week of class.
-If you miss a la d, contact us before your scheduled time.
-You may also schedule a makeup lab during these last weeks.
+There are 13 required lab days for this class.
+There are 14 weeks.
+If you attend lab without missing all 13 lab days-you will not need to come for the last week!
+You will not need to attend lab that week if you have a holiday on your scheduled lab day.
+You will still attend lab on the 14th week of class.
+If you miss a lab, contact us before your scheduled lab time.
+You may also schedule a makeup lab for the last week.
 Please email us to arrange a time.
 There are no scheduled labs or makeup labs during finals week.